Key skills of

 Can I do real estate part-time?

-While it’s possible to work in real estate part-time, we don’t recommend that you have a “part-time” atitude.
+While it’s possible to work in real estate part-time, we don’t recommend that you have a “part-time” attitude.
 If you take on the responsibility of being someone’s agent, it’s essential to make a full-time commitment.
-You may have another job or business, but you should never consider yourself part-time: you have two full-time jobs.
+Many agents continue to work another job while building their real estate business.
 We prefer to consider these agents to be “dual career agents”, not “part-time agents”.